A Solo Traveler’s Guide

-The problem with a fast-paced life such as this is that the people you know and love are not catapulting and evolving at your same speed.
-I continue to return to the places that are familiar to me, but I am no longer the person that once fit into those communities.
+I continue to return to the places that are familiar to me, but I’m no longer the person that once fit into those communities.
 I slide black into these groups of friends and family as if putting on an old sweater.
 I may be the same on the outside but my experiences have changed my mind and perceptions on everyday life in ways that can’t easily be verbalized in a 3-hour reunion.
 So, it becomes easier to wear that sweater and keep a lid on those changes.
 It can feel as if I’m perched on the outside of these gatherings, at once present but also displaced, living a life that other people can’t relate to.

 I might discover some sense of home on the road, but I always recognize that it is temporary.
 I have learned how to attach to an experience, place and new friend, and promptly detach when the time comes to board the plane, bus or train.

-So how do I manage to keep the loneliness at bay when I have no sense of fitting into any one place?
+How do I manage to keep the loneliness at bay when I have no sense of fitting into any one place?

 I do my best to live 150% in each moment.